saikpr/xyscheduler/readme.md

-Dgrid - Just another job scheduler.
+xyschedule - Just another job scheduler.

-Doing this as part of OS lab .
+This is part of my OS LAB , 5th sem at IIT BHU